 Scene Description for ITT4RT Sessions

-The composition may be performed at an ITT4RT MRF that supports scene description-based overlays.
+The composition of scene description may be performed at an ITT4RT MRF that supports scene description-based overlays.
+There is at mone one scene description for an ITT4RT session.
+The participants may contribute nodes to that scene through sending scene updates after a successful negotiation of the scene description-based overlay configuration.
+In case the ITT4RT session has only 2 participants, the scene is created by the offerer.

+An ITT4RT session is considered to be based on one or more scenes.
+Each scene contains a 360 degree video and some overlays.
+The ITT4RT MRF is responsible for positioning the overlays in the scene through proper node transformatiosn.

 The scene description describes the whole scene, including all audible/visible participants and the main conference room.
 Each scene node should contain at most one node with 360 degree content.
 Switching between different 360 conference rooms is then equivalent to switching between scenes in the scene description.

-A node in the scene graph may describe the 360 degree content or overlay content.
+A visual node in the scene graph may describe the 360 degree content or overlay content.
 The node provides the geometry and the associated texture, which references a 360 or an overlay image/video source.

 The 360 degree content is described through a sphere or cube-map geometry with associated video texture coming from the 360 video.
 The type of geometry depends on the selected projection for the ITT4RT session.
 The overlay nodes are typically rectangular plane regions with an associated video texture coming from the associated overlay video stream.

-Participants are required to indicate if they support scene description by accepting an SDP offer that contains the data channel, which indicates “mpeg-sd” as the sub-protocol.
-A participant that does not support scene description will receive an overlay description in the SDP and may declare its overlay streams using the SDP 3gpp-overlay attribute.
+The remote participants are required to indicate if they support receiving scene description by accepting an SDP offer that contains the data channel, which indicates “mpeg-sd” as the sub-protocol.
+A participant that does not support receiving scene description will receive the overlay descriptions in the SDP and may declare its overlay streams using the SDP 3gpp-overlay attribute.

 In a scene, node names are expected to be unique to ensure there are no naming conflicts in nodes provided by different parties in a call.
 Nodes in the scene description may reference external media streams, such as other media streams that are declared in the SDP.
-A participant may mask nodes from certain parties in the rendering process, e.g. based on user input.
+A participant may selectively make one or more nodes of the received scene description from certain parties invisible in the rendering process, e.g. based on user input.

 Referencing Media Streams